thanhlong2803/to-implement-download-file-in-an-angular-application/README.md

-# Download files in angular
+# Download files inangular
-Angular - Download many file in angular Example
+Angular - Download files in angular Example.

  - **The project** and **structure** of the example mostly follows the best practice and improve codes.
  - **The project** structure has a folder per feature (Page Home within one button download file) while order share / common code (**services, models, content, components & helpers**) is placed in forder let easy build or hande **Design Pattern**.